Lupus erythematosus, Sjögren's syndrome, Antiphospholipid syndrome, Connective tissue diseases

 - formulating the stages of disease odysseys;

-- adding the aspect of "deathmaking", according to Wolf Wolfensberger, to the chapter "Theoretische Medizin" (Theoretical
+- adding the aspect of "deathmaking", according to Wolf Wolfensberger, to the chapter "Theoretische Medizin" (Theoretical medicine);

-- structuring the chapters about "dealing with medical diagnostic procedure and therapy" and "the relation between doctor and
+- structuring the chapters about "dealing with medical diagnostic procedure and therapy" and "the relation between doctor and patient" into paragraphs providing as many convenient instructions for situations in treating lupus as possible;

-- translating the new American classification criteria "SLICC", the new American guidelines on kidney involvement and
+- translating the new American classification criteria "SLICC", the new American guidelines on kidney involvement and discussing vaccinations when suffering from lupus erythematosus.

 - Czechoslovakia (1973)